wojobucco/calendar_reminders/README.md

 # Calendar Reminders
-An appointment management and reminding application developed on the Ruby on Rails web framework.
+An appointment management and reminders application developed on the Ruby on Rails web framework.

 ## Quick start guide
 1. Clone the repository: